mruoss/db-operator/docs/creatingdatabases.md

   ...
 ```

-By default ConfigMaps and Secrets are created without an Owner Reference, so they won't be removed if the `Database` resource is removed.
+By default, ConfigMap and Secret are created without an Owner Reference, so they won't be removed if the `Database` resource is removed.
 If you want it to be deleted too, you need to turn on the cleanup function.
 ```YAML
 apiVersion: "kinda.rocks/v1beta1"
 kind: "Database"